hyundai-robotics/doc-hi6-operation/book.md

 [__SOURCE](7-system/3-control-parameter/7-prog-reservation.md)
 # 7.3.7 Scheduled Program Execution

-For details on how to execute scheduled programs, refer to the "Hi6 Controller Scheduled Program Execution Function Manual."
+For details on how to execute scheduled programs, refer to the "${cont_model} Controller Scheduled Program Execution Function Manual."

 [__SOURCE](7-system/3-control-parameter/8-auto-backup-restore.md)
 # 7.3.8 Automatic Backup and Recovery

-For details on how to automatically back up and recover the controller's data, refer to the "Hi6 Controller Automatic Backup Function Manual."
+For details on how to automatically back up and recover the controller's data, refer to the "${cont_model} Controller Automatic Backup Function Manual."

 [__SOURCE](7-system/3-control-parameter/9-network-setting/README.md)
 # 7.3.9 Network

-1.  \[2: Control parameter &gt; 9: Network\] Touch the menu.
+1.  `[2: Control parameter  - 9: Network]` Touch the menu.
 The network settings menu will appear.

 2. Select the desired menu to set up Environment setting, Service, etc.